Chicago

 To put Chicago's size in perspective, its area of 606 km² is roughly the same size as Seoul.
 Meanwhile, Melbourne at 9,993 km² is about 1.6x the size of Shanghai.

-Third-largest city in the United States.
 Known as "The Windy City", Chicago covers 606 km² with a population of 2.7 million.
 The city was established in 1833.
-Chicago is known for Deep-dish pizza, Willis Tower, Millennium Park & Cloud Gate, among other attractions.
+Chicago is known for Willis Tower, Millennium Park Bean, Navy Pier, among other attractions.
 The city's main transit system is the CTA (L train).

 Looking beyond city limits, the Chicago metropolitan area covers 28,160 km², which is 2.8x larger than greater Melbourne at 9,993 km².
 The Chicago metro area is also more populous, with 9.5 million people compared to 5.1 million.